Probing Rotational Dynamics of Quark Gluon Plasma via Global Vorticity: Methodology

 An experimentally motivated improved version of the L\'{e}vy–Tsallis distribution, known as the Tsallis non-extensive distribution function, which is consistent with thermodynamic relations, is widely used to describe the $p_{\rm T}$-spectra of produced particles~\cite{Cleymans:2011in, Bhattacharyya:2015hya, Sahoo:2022iul},

-where $g$ denotes the degeneracy factor, $V$ is the system volume, $E=\sqrt{\boldsymbol{p}^{2}+m^{2}}$ is the single-particle energy (in natural units), and $\mu$ is the chemical potential.
+where $g$ denotes the degeneracy factor, $V$ is the system volume.
+At mid rapidity, i.e., $y$ = 0, $E = m_{\rm T}=\sqrt{p_{\rm T}^{2}+m^{2}}$ is the single-particle energy (in natural units).
+Notably, the vacuum hadron mass $m$ is used in the single particle energy relation.
+In Eq. ~\ref{spectra}, $\mu$ is the chemical potential.
 At LHC energies, $\mu$ is set to zero, while at RHIC energies its value is taken from Ref.~\cite{Andronic:2017pug}.
 The parameter $T$ in Eq.~\ref{spectra} incorporates both random thermal motion and collective flow effects.
 The non-extensive parameter $q$, often referred to as the entropy index~\cite{Tsallis}, quantifies the deviation of the system from local thermodynamic equilibrium and accounts for the transition from exponential behavior at low $p_{\rm T}$ to a power-law tail at high $p_{\rm T}$.
 Equation~\ref{LevyTsallis} is connected to Eq.~\ref{spectra} by the transformation $n \rightarrow q/(q-1)$ and $nC \rightarrow \frac{T+m (q-1)}{q-1}$~\cite{Cleymans:2013rfq}.

 A thermodynamic system undergoing rigid rotation with angular velocity $\boldsymbol{\Omega}$ responds mechanically through its total angular momentum $\boldsymbol{J}$, which is the thermodynamic conjugate variable to $\boldsymbol{\Omega}$.
 For systems composed of particles with finite spin, such as hyperons and vector mesons, $\boldsymbol{J}$ contains both orbital and intrinsic spin contributions.
 The presence of rotation modifies the single-particle energy measured in the inertial laboratory frame, $E^{\rm (lab)}$, leading to the relation~\cite{Landau};